 PACRA Maintains Entity Ratings of Mehran Sugar Mills Limited

-The ratings are dependent on the Company’s ability to maintain strong cashflows and coverages while adhering to strict financial discipline, with an increased emphasis on working capital management.
+The ratings are dependent on the Company’s ability to improve business margins, sustain adequate cashflows and coverages by adhering strict financial discipline, with an increased emphasis on working capital management.
 Any significant deterioration in margins and/or coverages will adversely impact the ratings.

-Mehran Sugar Mills Limited, established in 1965 is listed on Pakistan Stock Exchange.
-The Company is involved in the production and sale of sugar and ancillary products i.e molasses, bagasse and electricity.
+Mehran Sugar Mills Limited is primarily involved in the production and sale of sugar and ancillary products.
 The Company has the capacity to crush 12,500 tons of sugarcane per day.
-The total sugar production during MY21's crushing season stood at 73,092 MT with a recovery rate of 10.71%.
+The total sugar production during MY22's crushing season stood at 95,000 MT with a recovery rate of 11.16%.
+Majority shareholding rests with individuals of Hasham Family (75%).
+The Board is chaired by Mr. M. Kasim Hasham, and Mr. Ahmed Ebrahim serves as the CEO.